Table of contents

 On top of that, you can apply sentiment filters so that you can only see a particular set of mentions.

-Detailed statistics give you an overview of the sentiment looks like on separate platforms.
+Detailed statistics give you an overview of the sentiment looks like on separate media platforms.

-As we learn, the tool is in the phase of public beta, which means the version we can test is still in development and encountering some errors is possible.
+As we learn, the text analysis tool is in the phase of public beta, which means the version we can test is still in development and encountering some errors is possible.

-The creators of the tool are proud of the speed with which Sentigem analyses content and I can vouch for it – I pasted huge chunks of text into the tool and got the results instantly!
+The creators of the tool are proud of the speed with which Sentigem analyses content and I can vouch for it – I pasted huge chunks of text into the tool and got the results in real-time!

 Sentistrength provides automatic sentiment analysis of up to 16,000 social web texts per second with up to human level accuracy for English.